-Jackrabbit databases can be set to track absences or track attendance (days attended).
+Jackrabbit can be set to track absences or track attendance (days attended).
 The Student Attendance report is available regardless of what your database is set to track and allows you to see important attendance metrics quickly and easily!

 - See how often students attended or missed class to promote students, assess instructor effectiveness, and review the current session schedule for class popularity.